Vyral/base-template/_posts/2019-12-06-whats-the-truth-about-down-payments.md

 {% include youtube.html %}

-In case you weren’t aware already, there are a lot of different down payment options out there for homebuyers.
-Here are some examples.
+<p style="text-align: center;"><em>In case you weren’t aware already, there are a lot of different down payment options out there for homebuyers.
+Here are some examples.</em></p>

 Is 20% the only down payment option out there for homebuyers? **A lot of people may believe this myth, but it simply isn’t true.&nbsp;**